 Apple Pie Spice is a warm and cozy seasoning mix that will take your fall baking to a new level.
-With only 3 ingredients, it couldn't be any easier to make.
+It is an easy blend of spices that will enhance your favorite apple recipes – and it couldn’t be any easier to make.

 Making homemade spices is a great way to have access to your favorite spice mixes without having to run out to the store whenever you want to bake something delicious.
 Making your own spice mixes is also a great way to know exactly what is in your food.